braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/push_notifications/troubleshooting.md

 ## Utilizing the push error logs

-Braze provides a log of Push Notification Errors within the [Message Activity Log][27].
+Braze provides a log of push notification errors within the [Message Activity Log][27].
 This error log provides a variety of warnings which can be very helpful for identifying why your campaigns aren't working as expected.
 Clicking on an error message will redirect you to relevant documentation to help you troubleshoot a particular incident.

 ![Push Error Log][26]

 Common errors you might see here include user-specific notifications, such as ["Received Unregistered Sending to Push Token"][35].

-In addition, Braze also provides a Push Changelog on the user profile under the Engagement tab.
+In addition, Braze also provides a push changelog on the user profile under the Engagement tab.
 This changelog provides insight into push registration behavior such as token invalidation, push registration errors, tokens being moved to new users, etc.

 ![Push Changelog][1]{: style="max-width:50%;" }